UltimateCC/extension/README.md

 - This will start the backend in dev mode, with a static version of the website
 - Address: http://localhost:8000
 - nodemon will restart server after any modifications in backend code
-- for local backend dev, run `yarn` in back folder to get types working
+- for local backend dev, run `pnpm install` in back folder to get types working

 #### Website
 - `cd website`
-- Install: `yarn`
+- Install: `pnpm install`
-- Start local dev server: `yarn dev`
+- Start local dev server: `pnpm dev`